 For many people, Africa is synonymous with arid deserts and tropical jungles; hardly compatible with northern hemisphere ideas of Christmas.
 And yet, Christmas is celebrated throughout the continent by Christian communities both large and small.
 Customs, traditions, and even the date of the holiday differ from country to country but the religious foundation of the celebration remains the same, unifying people from all walks of life and a myriad different cultures.

 Christianity in Africa

 The history of Christianity in Africa dates back to the 1st century AD, when Egyptian converts founded some of the earliest Christian communities in the world.
 Some experts believe that Christianity spread to North Africa before it arrived in Northern Europe.
 Along with Islam, it is one of the two most widely practiced religions on the African continent.
 In 2018, research from the Center for the Study of Global Christianity showed that there are approximately 631 million Christians living in Africa, more than any other continent.
 The African country with the highest percentage of Christians is Zambia with 95.5 percent, followed by the Seychelles and Rwanda.

 On Christmas Day carols are sung from Ghana to South Africa.
 Meats are roasted, gifts are exchanged, and people travel far and wide to visit family.
 However, in many countries the celebration is very different than it is in North America or Europe.
-Coptic Christians in Ethiopia and Egypt celebrate Christmas according to the Julian calendar.
+Coptic Christians in Ethiopia and Egypt celebrate Christmas according to the Coptic calendar.
 This means that although they celebrate on December 25, that date usually translates to January 7 on the Gregorian calendar.
 Kwanzaa (the celebration of African heritage observed in the United States and often associated with the festive season) is not celebrated in Africa.

 Church Services and Caroling